gvanhorne/csc305a1/README.txt

 13. **Scene Dimensions and Visual Similarity (4 Marks)**: The scene fits within the window and is visually similar to the provided samples.

 14. **Programming Style (2 Marks)**: The code is well-documented with comments, and functions are appropriately organized for clarity and maintainability.

+15. **Canvas Size (-2 Marks if not)**: The scene is rendered on a 512x512 canvas.

+16. **File format (-2 Marks if not)**: This zip file contains all necessary files and is named according to the requested <firstname-lastname>.zip format.

+17. **README (-4 Marks if not)**: This README fulfills the readme.txt file requirement for the assignment.